laravel/forge-docs/1.0/sites/deployments.md

 Although you can refresh the site token at any time, you will need to update any services which are using this URL after refreshing the token.

 Additional data may be passed to your deployment script via query parameters passed to the deployment trigger URL.
 For example, when passing the following query parameters `?token=abc1234&env=staging`, Forge will automatically inject a custom `FORGE_VAR_ENV` variable that will evaluate to `"staging"`.

+There are 4 reserved parameters you may use to pass Forge information when triggering a deployment:

+- `forge_deploy_branch`: The branch that contains the commit.
+Forge will only trigger a deployment if the branch matches the site's currently deployed branch.
+- `forge_deploy_commit`: The hash of the commit.
+This will be visible in the "Deployments" table and be available as the `FORGE_DEPLOY_COMMIT` environment variable in your deploy script.
+- `forge_deploy_author`: The author of the commit.
+This will be visible in the "Deployments" table and be available as the `FORGE_DEPLOY_AUTHOR` environment variable in your deploy script.
+- `forge_deploy_message`: The commit message.
+This will be available as the `FORGE_DEPLOY_MESSAGE` environment variable in your deploy script.

 ### Using Forge CLI